 About

 I grew up in the Loire Valley, France.
 I graduated with a BA in English studies, and I then completed a MSc in Linguistics and a PhD in Historical Syntax.
 I have always been interested in languages and Language (I asked for an etymology dictionary and a dictionary of synonyms for Christmas when I was 10, which did not really make sense at the time but it does now).
 Early on, I was exposed to English (at school) and German (first with my mother, then at school), and in the early 2000s French radios were playing a lot of Italian songs, so I picked some of that up too.
 Later on I studied Modern Greek by accident.
 Since I'm in Oxford, I attend Romanian classes.
 For reasons I can't quite explain myself, I know Occitan, which led me to convene an Occitan reading group in Oxford.
-I studied English at uni because I wanted to become an English teacher, which I sort of was for a while, until I backtracked because I realised the following: (i) I love languages, (ii) I love teaching, but crucially not (i) and (ii) together.
+I studied English at uni because I wanted to become an English teacher, which I sort of was for a while, until I backtracked because I realised it was not my calling.
 After this, I went to China where I had an epiphany (which, if you know me, is also known as 'the shower episode') that my true destiny was to become a linguist.
 I flew back to France, and then me and my cats moved to the UK (pre-Brexit times were brilliant).

 My research specialisation is in syntax, specifically the study of word order.
 This research lies at the intersection of historical syntax (why word order changes over time) and comparative syntax (why languages have different word orders).

-The phenomena that interest me include clitics, clitic placement, restructuring clauses, and auxiliary selection.
+The phenomena that interest me mainly include clitic placement, restructuring clauses, complementizers, and auxiliary selection.
 I usually work with corpora, and recent innovations in the Digital Humanities provide my research with a computationally-engaged methodology that enables me to analyse dead/old languages from a different perspective.

 I have experience in teaching a wide range of topics, from theoretical linguistics (generative syntax, formal semantics, phonetics & phonology) to applied linguistics (sociolinguistics) and historical linguistics.
 I also taught practical language classes (translation, interpreting, grammar, essay writing in a foreign language), and more general academic skills (critical thinking, presentation skills).